 However, the noncustodial parent can be treated as the qualifying child if a special rule applies.
 This rule requires, in part, that both of these following conditions are met in your circumstances: that your Co-parent would have to sign a tax form that releases or revokes the ability to claim the child on their taxes as the custodial parent.
 Additionally, you would need to attach that form to your tax return.
-I can't say that I'm familiar with very many families that have gone through this procedure but it does seem simple enough to allow it to be done.
+I can't say that I'm familiar with many families that have gone through this procedure, but it does seem simple enough to allow it to be done.

-If your Co-parent, as the custodial parent of your child, releases a claim to file an exemption for that child then you could claim your child as a dependent and receive the qualifying child tax credit.
+If your Co-parent, as the custodial parent of your child, releases a claim to file an exemption for that child, then you could claim your child as a dependent and receive the qualifying child tax credit.
 Keep in mind that, however, you as the noncustodial parent may not claim the child to be head of household, the earned income credit, or the credit for child and dependent care expenses.
-Instead of getting further into the weeds on tax issues, I would recommend you speak to an experienced tax professional about these types of subjects while you are going through a divorce as well as your family law attorney to receive better guidance based on your particular circumstances.
+Instead of getting further into the weeds on tax issues, I would recommend you speak to an experienced tax professional about these types of subjects while you are going through a divorce and your family law attorney to receive better guidance based on your particular circumstances.

 What about the taxes associated with selling your home and interest on mortgage payments?

 A major area of financial concern for people that go through a divorce is their family home.
-Not only are people concerned with the idea of having to move out of their family residence and find a new place to live, transport their children back and forth between multiple residences and figure out how to sell a home if that is what is in everyone's best interest but there are tax considerations to make in these areas as well.
+Not only are people concerned with the idea of having to move out of their family residence and find a new place to live, transport their children back and forth between multiple residences and figure out how to sell a home if that is what is in everyone's best interest, but there are tax considerations to make in these areas as well.

-For instance, if you have lived in your house before the divorce for at least two years and decide to sell the home then you can exempt up to $250,000 of the gain on the sale from the house.
-If you are married filing jointly that number doubles to $500,000 so long as either you or your spouse owned the residence and both would be resided in the home for at least two out of the past five years.
-By the same token, even if you are awarded the house in the divorce and choose not to sell you may do so and still be able to exclude 250,000's worth of gain for capital gains purposes.
+For instance, if you have lived in your house before the divorce for at least two years and decide to sell the home, then you can exempt up to $250,000 of the gain on the sale from the house.
+If you are married filing jointly, that number doubles to $500,000 so long as either you or your spouse owned the residence and both would be resided in the home for at least two out of the past five years.
+By the same token, even if you are awarded the house in the divorce and choose not to sell, you may do so and still be able to exclude 250,000's worth of gain for capital gains purposes.

-Probably the most important issue that I can conceive of about you and your spouse who is going through a divorce is if one of you is ordered to pay the mortgage on the home and can then take the interest deduction on your taxes for having paid that mortgage.
-Before the tax cuts and JOBS Act came along if you were ordered to pay all the mortgage payments on your Community property home then you would be able to deduct half of the interest paid as mortgage interest and then deduct the other half of the interest paid as contractual alimony or spousal support.
+The most important issue that I can conceive of about you and your spouse who is going through a divorce is if one of you is ordered to pay the mortgage on the home and can then take the interest deduction on your taxes for having paid that mortgage.
+Before the tax cuts and JOBS Act came along, if you were ordered to pay all the mortgage payments on your Community property home, then you would be able to deduct half of the interest paid as mortgage interest and then deduct the other half of the interest paid as contractual alimony or spousal support.
 As we touched on earlier, however, alimony is no longer allowed as a deduction.
 Therefore, the mortgage payments made on your Community property home lose much of their tax benefit as a result.

 A word on college savings plans for your children